 The U.S. Army has a $375 million contract to buy 21 Russian-made MI-17 helicopters for the Afghans from Rosoboronexport, Russia’s state-run arms trader, Pentagon Undersecretary for Policy James Miller said in a March 30 letter to lawmakers.
 The UN estimates that Assad’s regime has killed more than 9,000 people since an uprising against his rule began, two months before the Pentagon contracted for the Russian-made helicopters.

 The House provision was sponsored by Rosa DeLauro, a Connecticut Democrat.
 United Technologies Corp.
-(UTX), which builds several of the U.S. military’s helicopters including the Black Hawk, is based in DeLauro’s state.
+(UTX:US), which builds several of the U.S. military’s helicopters including the Black Hawk, is based in DeLauro’s state.

 The House armed services panel approved $88.5 billion as requested for war operations in Afghanistan and elsewhere.
 The war funds are in addition to the $554 billion base bill that includes budget authority for military construction and Energy Department defense programs.